 Checking through all of these little tasks now will mean you can rest and relax (or party to your heart’s content) over the holiday break.

-#3.
-Push forward on your upcoming marketing strategy.
+3. Push forward on your upcoming online marketing strategies.

-It’s pretty common for businesses to wait until the new year before they start revamping their marketing strategy.
-However, it usually takes a few weeks, if not longer, to fully plan a marketing strategy, which means you could miss out on the crucial early days of the year if you wait too long.
+It’s common for businesses to wait until the new year before they start revamping their marketing strategy.
+However, it usually takes weeks, if not longer, to fully plan online marketing strategies, which means you could miss out on the crucial early days of the year if you wait too long.

 Now’s the time to start thinking about how you will tackle your marketing goals for the coming year.
 You can start by:

-- Identifying where your goals are (Pro Tip: Use the list you made in step 1!).
+- Identifying your goals (Pro Tip: Use the list you made in step 1!)

-- Consider any long-term campaigns you’ll need to focus on.
+- Considering any long-term campaigns you’ll need to focus on